The Hermeneutics of Parallel Passages

 blind-man-healedThe Example of Blind Bartimaeus

 Basic hermeneutics (i.e. the rule by which the meaning of a particular passage are arrived at) are that if all the information is not in a passage, then all the passages on the same subject should be looked at.
 Or as the theologians like to say the Bible is its own best commentary.
-For an example, let us look at the story of the healing of Blind Bartimaeus.
+For example, let us look at the story of the healing of Blind Bartimaeus.
 [Matt 20:29-34; Mark 10:46-52; Luke 18:35-43]

-Except in prophecy, then the dispensationalists throw this rule out, and begin hopping all over the Bible to make some point they hold dear.
+Except in prophecy, then the dispensationalists throw this rule out and begin hopping all over the Bible to make some point they hold dear.
 Disregarding context, and word usage.
 Recreating the individual meanings into a composite one that is of a fantastical, fearful, and terrorizing future.
 They hop from Daniel to The Revelation to Matthew to Joel and back again.
 Never stopping to read the whole passage, only a verse or two.
 This is cultish behavior.

 Olivet Discourse

 The sermon in Matt 24 is recorded three other times in scripture.
-Yet the dispensationalist rarely mention it.
+Yet the dispensationalist rarely mentions it.
 Mark 13, Luke 17:22-27 and Luke 21:5-38 are the same teachings as the one in Matthew 24.
-These four passages known as the Olivet Discourse are about the destruction of Jerusalem, and were fulfilled in 70 AD by the Armies of Rome.
+These four passages known as the Olivet Discourse are about the destruction of Jerusalem and were fulfilled in 70 AD by the Armies of Rome.
 They are all limited to that generation that heard the warning.

 The only legitimate connection between Daniel and the Olivet Discourse is the Great Prophecy of the coming Messiah and the destruction by the one who makes desolate.
 (See Also: Daniel 9)